Ryan Perrilloux: Recruitment

 As one of the nation's top football prospects, Perrilloux was heavily recruited during his high school career.
-Very early, Louisiana State University and the University of Texas at Austin emerged as the frontrunners for his commitment.
+Louisiana State University and the University of Texas at Austin quickly emerged as the frontrunners for his commitment.
 On July 26, 2004, Perrilloux verbally committed to Texas, pairing with Colt McCoy as Texas's quarterback recruit.
 Texas head coach Mack Brown had not been able to recruit quarterbacks in his past two recruiting classes, since some of the best Texas prep QBs – like Rhett Bomar and Kirby Freeman – committed to out-of-state colleges, which is why Brown was particularly interested in signing Perrilloux.
 After remaining committed to Texas up to signing day, Perrilloux caved to local pressure and publicly announced he would attend Louisiana State to much pomp and circumstance.
 New LSU head coach Les Miles had only had the job for a few weeks, and Perrilloux was considered the cornerstone of a relatively small recruiting class.
 Perrilloux held a news conference on signing day and proclaimed he would win the Heisman Trophy as a true freshman.
 A reporter asked him, "What about Jamarcus Russell?"
 Russell was the current LSU starting QB at the time.
 Perrilloux made the famous quip "Jamarcus Who?"